intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    contracting procedures.

-*  The IETF LLC establishes the Selection Committee, which will consist of the IETF LLC Executive Director and other members selected by the IETF LLC in consultation with the stream managers.
+*  The IETF LLC establishes the Selection Committee, which will consist of the IETF Executive Director and other members selected by the IETF LLC in consultation with the stream managers.
 The Committee shall select a chair from among its members.